Take It from Me (Girlfriend song)

-"Take It from Me" is the debut single of Australian girl group Girlfriend, released in April 1992 from the group's debut studio album, Make It Come True.
+"Take It from Me" is the debut single by Australian girl group Girlfriend, released in April 1992 from the group's debut studio album, Make It Come True.
 The song peaked at number one in Australia, becoming the act's only major chart success in their career.
 The song was also released in New Zealand and the United Kingdom, charting within the top 50 in both countries.